-- Click Add to add a user or group for which the Master user will specify permissions. - Select a user or group that has permissions and click Remove to remove it. - ♦ Select a user or group and click Allow or Deny for the list of Permissions, each of which is a common grouping of individual permissions.
+- Click Add to add a user or group for which PC-Duo Master user will specify permissions. - ◆ Select a user or group that has permissions and click Remove to remove it. - ♦ Select a user or group and click Allow or Deny for the list of Permissions, each of which is a common grouping of individual permissions.
 The individual permissions can be seen on the Advanced page.
-The following common groupings exist: - Full Control/Administration: Includes every permission in the list. - Modify Group: Determines if the Master user can modify settings for the selected group. - Delete Group: Determines if the Master user can delete the selected group. - Visible: Determines if the Master user can see the selected group.

-- Edit Security: Determines if the Master user can change the security settings for the selected group. - Special Permissions: Indicates a non-standard grouping of permissions.
+The following common groupings exist: - Full Control/Administration: Includes every permission in the list. - Modify Group: Determines if PC-Duo Master user can modify settings for the selected group. - Delete Group: Determines if PC-Duo Master user can delete the selected group. - Visible: Determines if PC-Duo Master user can see the selected group. - Edit Security: Determines if PC-Duo Master user can change the security settings for the selected group. - Special Permissions: Indicates a non-standard grouping of permissions.